SwiftERM Hyper-personalisation for ecommerce email marketing

 • Segmentation and batch emails: All marketing automation vendors include platforms that allow users to send emails en mass to segmented groups of customers.
 Templates and native email design are also common features.
 These functions make your marketing efforts more personal if you use them to send segmented and targeted emails.

 • By segmenting your prospects and communicating with each group in a way that’s relevant to their interests, you build trust.
-And as a key benefit, one Mailchimp study found that segmented campaigns had a 14 per cent higher open rate than non-segmented campaigns.
+As a key benefit, one Mailchimp study found that segmented campaigns had a 14 per cent higher open rate than non-segmented campaigns.

-While most email marketing tools and MA platforms have the ability to trigger automatic emails, 43 per cent of marketers don’t use these tools, which leaves a lot of room for newcomers to the tools to take advantage of their benefits.
-SwiftERM triggers on abandon, and uses clickthrough and impressions influenced by our emails to nurure future product selections for each consumer.
+While most email marketing tools and MA platforms can trigger automatic emails, 43 % of marketers don’t use these tools, which leaves a lot of room for newcomers to the tools to take advantage of their benefits.

 Advanced email marketing features